BrnoMarsRover/manipulator-servo-driver/readme.md

 ```

 # How to use
-By default, the driver is in standby mode (mode 0).
-In this mode joint states are published and all commands are ignored.
+~~By default, the driver is in standby mode (mode 0).
+In this mode joint states are published and all commands are ignored.~~

+Set to position mode by default for easier development

 Mode can be changed by calling mks_servo_change_mode service:
 ```